sankar-1776/Wissensbar/README.md

 ---

 Another thing that people like is the raw look of [Command Line Interfaces](https://en.wikipedia.org/wiki/Command-line_interface).
 So, I decided to incorporate that into my project, and give the user a feel of using a real command line.
 It even uses user inputs like '*y*' and '*n*' from the user, similar to what Linux does to its users when they try to install software using the [Linux Console](https://en.wikipedia.org/wiki/Linux_console).
+In the more recent 1.1.0 and above releases, the editions have a color coding for the user interface, thus enhancing the experience of using it and making it look awesome!
+[Click here to read about this edition](https://github.com/sankar-1776/Wissensbar#latest-release)

 ---

-## Some Code From This Program
+## Some Code From This Program:

 Below I am showcasing some of the code in the program.